HEDIS® (Healthcare Effectiveness Data and Information Set)

-HEDIS is a set of standardized performance measures developed by the National Committee for Quality Assurance (NCQA) which allows comparison across health plans.
-Through HEDIS, NCQA holds Nebraska Total Care accountable for the timeliness and quality of healthcare services (acute, preventive, mental health, etc) delivered to its diverse membership.
+HEDIS® is a set of standardized performance measures developed by the National Committee for Quality Assurance (NCQA) which allows comparison across health plans.
+Through HEDIS®, NCQA holds Nebraska Total Care accountable for the timeliness and quality of healthcare services (acute, preventive, mental health, etc) delivered to its diverse membership.
 Annually, Nebraska Total Care's HEDIS® scores can be found in the Quality Improvement Evaluation posted to this website.

 As a reminder, protected health information (PHI) that is used or disclosed for purposes of treatment, payment or health care operations is permitted by HIPAA Privacy Rules (45 CFR 164.506) and does not require consent or authorization from the member/patient.
 The medical record review staff and/or vendor will have a signed HIPAA compliant Business Associate agreement.

-Nebraska Total Care is is accredited by National Committee for Quality Assurance (NCQA).
-The NCQA accreditation process requires collection of Healthcare Effectiveness Data and Information Set (HEDIS) annually, as does the Heritage Health contract with Nebraska Total Care.
-The HEDIS data collection begins early in the calendar year and all collections are submitted to the national HEDIS organization in May.
+Nebraska Total Care is accredited by National Committee for Quality Assurance (NCQA).
+The NCQA accreditation process requires collection of Healthcare Effectiveness Data and Information Set (HEDIS®) annually, as does the Heritage Health contract with Nebraska Total Care.
+The HEDIS® data collection begins early in the calendar year and all collections are submitted to the national HEDIS® organization in May.

 HEDIS® Quick Reference Guide